 Smoke and Mirrors

 The next morning started off lazy and slow.
 There were no alarms set, so Madeline just woke up when nature prompted her, which was a little before 10 a.m.
-Normally, as with most people living alone, she would have dragged her groggy body, messy hair and all, into the kitchen and pour herself a bowl of cereal.
+Typically, as with most people living alone, she would have dragged her groggy body, messy hair and all, into the kitchen and pour herself a bowl of cereal.
 But being a guest in someone else’s home dictated she look presentable first.
-Straight out of a long shower, she towel-dried her hair and put on some light makeup after brushing her teeth and slipping into a t-shirt and jeans.
+Straight out of a long shower, she towel-dried her curly, auburn hair and put on some light makeup after brushing her teeth and slipping into a t-shirt and jeans.

 Suddenly, there was a knock at the front door.